ebzzry/ebzzry.github.io/emacs-mail.md

 ## Execution

-To verify that we can indeed fetch our messages, run getmail:
+To verify that you can indeed fetch your messages, run getmail:

 ```bash
 $ getmail